AAnnan/Mega_dSMF/README.md

 ## Remarks
 - 2 sites (GC and CG) will be explored for 5mC through 3 non-overlapping motifs: HCG, GCH and GCG.
 You can change this directly in `02_Megalodon.sh` according to the information in `varSettings.sh`.
-- To keep the efficient arraying of SLURM jobs while leaving out the need to manually change the number of SLURM arrays of 3 scripts (`01b_Demux_Guppy.sh`, `02_Megalodon.sh` and `03_BigWig_metPlot.sh`) before each run, these 3 scripts will run on 12 (max. number of barcodes for non-bacterial samples) jobs by default, the jobs with no correct barcodes will terminate immediately with no output.